 - Integrated Takeoff, Bid Management & Estimating Software

 Integrated Takeoff, Bid Management & Estimating Software

-Let’s face it, with the power of computing and mobile apps today, nobody wants to waste valuable time during the pre-construction process by manually importing and exporting data between their bid management, takeoff and estimating systems.
+Let’s face it, with the power of computing and mobile apps today, nobody wants to waste valuable time during the preconstruction process by manually importing and exporting data between their bid management, takeoff and estimating systems.
 The power of the cloud has made it possible to integrate these three areas into a single product.
 You’ll appreciate seamless transitions as you build out projects, avoiding duplicate data entry and manually moving data between disparate systems.
-You no longer must print out a set of paper plans and pull out a set of highlighters to perform your onscreen takeoff and then manually move your takeoff quantities to a disparate estimating software.
+You no longer must print out a set of paper plans and pull out a set of highlighters to perform your cloud takeoff and then manually move your takeoff quantities to a disparate estimating software to determine costs and your sales price.
 Simply upload a set of plans, count and measure items using pre-built database of parts, assemblies and tasks, and get your detailed cost estimate and customer-facing quote – all without moving data between systems.

 Real Time Team Collaboration

 As a modern subcontractor, collaboration is important whether you’re a small business owner wearing many hats or a large construction firm with a loaded construction management team.
 You need the ability to collaborate with coworkers, general contractors and other project stakeholders to determine project costs, and the cloud allows instant collaboration.
 Because your project data is securely stored in the cloud, the data is always available from any internet-connected device.
 Many SaaS providers have built on this strength by allowing users to share digital plans and project data with coworkers, general contractors, or customers without emailing excel files back and forth.
 Imagine performing an cloud takeoff and inviting your coworker to double check your counts while your suppliers are putting together material cost for you.
 This allows you to win more construction projects with less resources and streamline your estimating process.